szymanskir/table-contest-2022/README.md

-# Table Contests 2022 Submission - Tidyverse in Numbers
+# Table Contest 2022 Submission - Tidyverse in Numbers

 The rendered table is available on QuartoPub: https://szymanskir.quarto.pub/tidyverse_in_numbers/